books-are-next/free-culture/README.md

 Read more about this in articles about [Next Book](https://jan-martinek.com/articles/the-next-book) and [what can we learn from how pagination is used in print](https://jan-martinek.com/articles/talkin-bout-pagination).
 (More to come.)

 **Feel free to discuss anything in the [Github issues here](https://github.com/next-book/free-culture/issues) or at the [nb-mapper's](https://github.com/next-book/nb-mapper/issues) and [nb-base's](https://github.com/next-book/nb-base/issues) repos.**

+## Can I play with this? 🧸

+**Yes!** Grab this repo and publish another book!
+Current codebase should be strong enough even for some work.

+### 1. Insert your own content

+- `content` folder is where the text of the book is, stored in markdown files (you can use HTML in markdown).
+- `static/book.json` contains metadata and reading order of the chapters.
+- In `assets/` you'll find SCSS and JS files.
+- You can edit hugo templates in `layouts` folder.
+Don't remove the `.content` element that envelops the text.
+- Add images, fonts and other files into `static` folder (contents will be on the same level in the finalized book as the HTML files).

+### 2. Run the publishing program

+1. You'll need two programs installed: [nodeJS](https://nodejs.org/) and [hugo](https://gohugo.io/).
+2. Grab this repo and run `npm install` in the root directory.
+3. Run `npm run build` and the book will await you in the `book` directory.

+> This example works with `hugo`, a static site generator that compiles basic HTML from text files and HTML templates.
+If you'd rather start with HTML, run hugo first and explore the `html` folder — that is the source folder for the [nb-mapper][].
+Then use `npm run build:fromhtml`.

+That should do it!
+The book won't work when opened from the disk, but put it anywhere on the web (or access it via localhost) and everything should work.

 ## Paper into digital? 👀